Starring: Bruce Dern, Brian Krause, Ethan Phillips

 Concept-wise, Coffin Baby has some interesting tidbits that definitely could have worked but, with the film suffering from a lot of drawbacks, it all utterly crumble pointlessly at the end of it all.
 It's best to do this review by citing another movie that suffered a similar fate in terms of franchising; remember how Wrong Turn 3 apparently stepped down drastically by limiting it's budget and changing the format of the movie from three to just one killer?
 Well, Coffin Baby kinda did just that: while the 2003 remake was a straight slasher film with a well executed direction that hid its budget, the title here shifts to something more of a psychological horror film with added slasher elements, unworkable for a change since the low budget got way too obvious thanks to the film's lazy editing, uninspired pacing and very boring characters.

-Heck, even Coffin Baby himself is less interesting here than in the last movie; nothing changed from his behalf, but I'm still confused to what his reason is for keeping the girl captive.
+Heck, even Coffin Baby himself is less interesting here than in the last movie; nothing changed a lot on his behalf, but I'm still confused to what are his reasons for keeping the girl captive.
 Sometimes he feeds her and try to be a good host, sometimes he simply tortures her just out of anger.
 What again was the point of all of this?
 We don't know and apparently, so does this movie.

 Since the movie mostly dwells around two acts, the cops investigating and the slaughtering at Coffin's crib, both acts very uninspired and no characters are sympathetic enough, I find it real hard to enjoy this film without feeling a bit downbeat every now and then, especially with the kind of ending this film has.